Sensitivity index: Scaling the discriminability of two distributions

 (square root of the covariance matrix) of one towards the other.
 Ellipses are the error ellipses of the two distributions.
 Black curve is a quadratic boundary that separates the two distributions.

-We may sometimes want to scale the discriminability of two data distributions by moving them closer or farther apart.
+We may sometimes want to scale the discriminability of two data distributions by moving them closer or further apart.
 One such case is when we are modeling a detection or classification task, and the model performance exceeds that of the subject or observed data.
-In that case, we can move the model variable distributions closer together so that it matches the observed performance, while also predicting which specific data points should start overlapping and be misclassified.
+In that case, we can move the model variable distributions closer together to match the observed performance, while also predicting which specific data points should start overlapping and be misclassified.

 There are several ways of doing this.
 One is to compute the mean vector and covariance matrix of the two distributions, then effect a linear transformation to interpolate the mean and standard deviation matrix (square root of the covariance matrix) of one of the distributions towards the other.

-Another way that is by computing the decision variables of the data points (log likelihood ratio that a point belongs to one distribution vs another) under a multinormal model, then moving these decision variables closer together or farther apart.
+Another way that is by computing the decision variables of the data points (log likelihood ratio which a point belongs to one distribution vs another) under a multinormal model, then moving these decision variables closer together or further apart.